salrashid123/gcs_tpm/README.md

 1. HMAC SignedURLs:
    - Import a GCS HMAC secret and use it to generate a SignedURL
 2. RSA SignedURL:
-   - Generate an RSA Private Key on a TPM
+   - Generate an a new RSA Private Key on a TPM
    - Use RSA Private Key on TPM to create either:
      - a) Certificate Signing Request (CSR) for signing by another CA
      - b) Self Signed x509 Certificate